AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 ### The Premise

 Picture the following: You're a new player, and you've just heard about those things called "balancers" and how useful they are.
 You want to balance one belt into three.
-You should be using a 1-3 balancer for that, but you aren't aware of those yet, so instead you try to use a 4-4 balancer with only one input and three outputs hooked up.
-Instead of the expected 1:1:1 output ratio, you're met with a 1:1:2 ratio, and much disappointment:
+You should be using a 1-3 balancer for that, but you aren't aware of those yet, so instead, you try to use a 4-4 balancer with only one input and three outputs hooked up.
+Instead of the expected 1:1:1 output ratio, you're met with a 1:1:2 ratio and much disappointment:

 {% include image.html src='https://media.alt-f4.blog/ALTF4/27/failed_1-3_compressed.jpg' alt='How not to use a balancer' %}